-Old San Juan is both rich in history and vibrant with modern life.
-Renowned explorer and seeker of the Fountain of Youth, Juan Ponce de León, our first Governor, founded the city in the second decade of the 1500’s.
-Today, Old San Juan is recognized as a UNESCO World Heritage site and a magnet for cultural events including the San Sebastian Arts Festival, held annually, in January.
+Old San Juan is rich in history and vibrant with modern life.
+Renowned explorer and seeker of the Fountain of Youth, Juan Ponce de León, our first Spanish Colonial Governor, founded the city in the second decade of the 1500’s.
+Today, Old San Juan is recognized as a UNESCO World Heritage site and a magnet for cultural events such as the San Sebastian Arts Festival, held annually, in January.
 The Caribbean Ocean and San Juan Bay surround the old city with water views on three sides.

 Old San Juan’s rich history includes the second oldest church in the New World, Iglesia San José.
 Construction began in 1523 and the church is one of the earliest examples of 16th Century Spanish Gothic architecture in the Western Hemisphere.
 Ponce de León donated the land to the Dominican friars and his coat of arms is still in place near the altar.
 Another historic site that should not be missed is the Catedral San Juan Bautista.
 The cathedral looks unassuming from the outside, with its baroque façade, but offers one of the few examples of medieval architecture in the New World on the inside.

 The hotel is located within walking distance of the UNESCO World Heritage Site that includes La Fortaleza, the Governor’s Mansion, which can be toured inside and out by appointment, the abovementioned two forts and the old city walls.

 Our historic city has been the object of various restoration and renovation booms, including one inspired by the 500th anniversary of Christopher Columbus’ discovery of the Americas.
 The architectural styles of the more than 400 historic structures in Old San Juan run the gamut from Spanish Conquest to neoclassical 19th century.